ciglenecki/lumen-audio/README.md

 Tasks:

-- [ ] check the assumption that label instrument is present thought the whole audio (check n=200 samples and check how many occourances)
+- [x] check the assumption that label instrument is present thought the whole audio (check n=200 samples and check how many occourances)
-- [ ] create random classifier
-  - [ ] best accuracy = all zeros
-  - [ ] best f1 = randomly mark 2-4 instruments as True
-  - [ ] best recall = all ones
-- [ ] implement audio and spectrogram normalization
-- [ ] include files which are NOT instruments
+  - holds up for most cases?
 - [ ] create eval script which will caculate ALL metrics for the whole dataset
-- [ ] add method to save augmented examples to a new dataset.
-We need this for pretraining
-- [ ] implement chunking of the audio in inference and perform multiple forward pass
 - [ ] add tripplet loss or (classification + perceptual distance)
 - [ ] design an augmentation that we can use for progressive training
 - [ ] use validation examples in train (without data leakage)